 - 2. Definition of Confidential Information.
 As used in this Order, "Confidential Information" is defined as information that the producing party designates in good faith has been previously maintained in a confidential manner and should be protected from disclosure and use outside the litigation because its disclosure and use is restricted by statute or could potentially cause harm to the interests of a disclosing party or nonparties.
-For purposes of this Order, the parties will limit their designation of "Confidential Information" to the following categories of information or documents: - (a) Medical, employment, education, financial, and tax records; - (b) Photographs of the deceased's dead body or body parts; - (c) Medical, psychiatric, psychological, or alcoholism or drug dependency treatment records maintained by the Unified Government that pertain to identifiable patients (K.S.A.
-45-221(a)(3)); - (d) Personnel records, performance ratings, or individually identifiable records pertaining to current or former employees or applicants for employment with the Unified Government, except those designated as open records by K.S.A.
-45-221(a)(4) and amendments thereto;

-- (e) Unlisted addresses, email addresses, or phone numbers of current or former law enforcement officers or members of their families; - (f) Records maintained by the Unified Government concerning complaints against or investigations of current or former law enforcement officers; - (g) Records of disciplinary action taken against current or former law enforcement officers; - (h) Training records maintained by the Unified Government on current or former law enforcement officers; - (i) Testing and examination materials and records of individual test or examination scores, except those designated as open records by K.S.A.
-45-221(a)(9) and amendments thereto; - (j) Criminal investigation records, as defined in K.S.A.
+For purposes of this Order, the parties will limit their designation of "Confidential Information" to the following categories of information or documents: - (a) Medical, employment, and education records; - (b) Personnel records, performance ratings, or individually identifiable records pertaining to current or former employees with the Unified Government, except those designated as open records by K.S.A.
+45-221(a)(4) and amendments thereto; - (c) Unlisted addresses, email addresses, or phone numbers of current or former law enforcement officers or members of their families: - (d) Records maintained by the Unified Government concerning complaints against or investigations of current or former law enforcement officers; - (e) Criminal investigation records, as defined in K.S.A.
 45-217(c) and amendments thereto (K.S.A.
-45-221(a)(10)); - (k) Criminal history record information, as defined in K.S.A.
+45-221(a)(10)); - (f) Criminal history record information, as defined in K.S.A.
 22-4701(b) and amendments thereto (K.S.A.
+22-4707(a));

-22-4707(a)); - (l) Juvenile offender information as defined in K.S.A.
+- (g) Records concerning a child alleged or adjudicated to be in need of care (K.S.A.
+38-2209 through 38-2213); - (h) Juvenile offender information as defined in K.S.A.
 38-2325(c) and amendments thereto (K.S.A.
-38-2326(e)); - (m) Records of law enforcement officers and agencies and municipal courts concerning a public offense committed or alleged to have been committed by a juvenile, except those records expressly declared to be open by K.S.A.
+38-2326(e)); - (i) Records of law enforcement officers and agencies and municipal courts concerning a public offense committed or alleged to have been committed by a juvenile, except those records expressly declared to be open by K.S.A.

-- 38-2310 and amendments thereto; and - (n) Other documents that are not required to be open under K.S.A.
+38-2310 and amendments thereto; - (j) Other documents that are not required to be open under K.S.A.
 45-221(a) and amendments thereto and are not maintained by the Unified Government as open records or whose disclosure is restricted or prohibited by law.